• Skip to primary navigation

 Isn’t that interesting?

-Think of all the financial pornography out there, think of the number of dental offices that have CNBC playing in the background, think of the USA Today Money section.
-And almost all of it is noise.
+Think of all the financial pornography out there, think of all the dental offices that have CNBC playing in the background, think of the USA Today Money section.
+Almost all of it is noise.
 Almost none of it is actionable.

-This leads to one obvious question: Why are we paying attention in the first place?
+This leads to one obvious question: Why are we paying attention to the noise in the first place?

-It might be fun—if you’re into that kind of fun.
+It might be fun, if you’re into that kind of thing.
 You know, like going to the circus.
-You might consider it part of your job to be up on the latest market news.
+But most likely, it’s just a waste of time.

-Instead, use that time to work on that list you have…
+What if, instead of obsessing over the financial pornography network, you used that time to work on that list you have…

 You know, “The List.”
-The one that has all the really important things you actually want to do with your life.
-Hang out with your kids, learn how to surf, take an extra shift to pay off your credit card debt.
+The one that has all the really important things you actually want to do with your time.

 Doesn’t that sound so much better than spending another hour watching CNBC?